- Are the mice winning the battle for your home?

 One thing I always do is talk to them in detail.
 I don’t just let them take care of the problem without asking why and learning a few new techniques.
 Here is what I have discovered.

-1. Location of the traps.
 It’s best to place the traps near where the mice are sleeping.
 So the good news is this isn’t on your kitchen counters or cupboards.
-Since who wants mousetraps where fingers might get snapped or it could contaminate your food?
-Instead, this is likely in the basement, crawlspace or attic.
-This is also a much better placement when you have children or pets living in the house.
+Who wants to put mousetraps where fingers might get snapped or it could contaminate your food?

 My process is probably quite different than most.
 At the first sign of a mouse problem, I call the exterminator – at least once for each new house I live in.
 This way, I can let the professionals explore the house and find out how the mice are getting inside.